5 Hispanic Icons Who Made An Impact On The World

 Hispanic Heritage Month is a time to commemorate the cultures, histories, and contributions of Hispanic communities everywhere!

 Hispanic Heritage Month is celebrated every year from September 15th through October 15th.
-The celebration begins on September 15th to mark the anniversary of the independence of Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua.
-Additionally, Mexico celebrates its independence on September 16th, and Chile, on September 18th.
+The celebration begins on September 15th to mark the anniversaries of the independence of Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua.
+Mexico celebrates its independence on September 16th, and Chile, on September 18th.

 Roberto Clemente

-In 1954, Clemente signed with the Major League Baseball (MLB) team the Brooklyn Dodgers, but he was sent to the minor leagues for the season despite his incredible talent.
+In 1954, Clemente signed with the Major League Baseball (MLB) team the Brooklyn Dodgers but was sent to the minor leagues despite his incredible talent.
 He signed with the Pittsburgh Pirates the following year and made his major league debut in 1955.
 He spent the remainder of his 18-season career with the Pittsburgh Pirates and became one of the most iconic outfielders in baseball history.

 Clemente won 12 consecutive Golden Glove Awards for his defense abilities, and he was a 15-time All Star.
 In 1966, he won the National League Most Value Player (MVP) award.
 In 1971, he helped lead the Pirates to a World Series victory and won the World Series MVP title.
 In 1972, he became the first Hispanic player to reach 3,000 career hits.